shaunc44/JavaScript-Exercises/JavaScriptTechQuestions.md

 globalVar = abc
 ```

-### 15. Write a *mul* function which will produce the following outputs when invoked:
+### 15. Write a *'mul'*  function which will produce the following outputs when invoked:
 ```javascript
 console.log(mul(2)(3)(4)); // output : 24
 console.log(mul(4)(3)(4)); // output : 48